HiMamaInc/bambora-client/README.md

 *Summary*: Payment profiles store confidential payment information.
 Transactions can be processed against profiles.
 *Bambora Docs*: <https://dev.na.bambora.com/docs/guides/payment_profiles/>

-To use the profiles API, you must create an instance of the `Bambora::Client::V1::ProfileResource` class.

 ```ruby
 client = Bambora::Client.new(...)
 profiles = client.profiles